Cornish language: Syntax

 Word order in Cornish is somewhat fluid and varies depending on several factors such as the intended element to be emphasised and whether a statement is negative or affirmative.
 In a study on Cornish word order in the play Bewnans Meriasek (c.
 1500), Ken George has argued that the most common word order in main clauses in Middle Cornish was, in affirmative statements, SVO, with the verb in the third person singular:

 When affirmative statements are in the less common VSO order, they usually begin with an adverb or other element, followed by an affirmative particle, with the verb inflected for person and tense:

-In negative statements, the order was usually VSO, with an initial negative particle and the verb conjugated for person and tense:
+In negative statements, the order is usually VSO, with an initial negative particle and the verb conjugated for person and tense:

 A similar structure is used for questions:

 Elements can be fronted for emphasis:

 Sentences can also be constructed periphrastically using auxiliary verbs such as bos 'be, exist':

 As Cornish lacks verbs such as 'to have', possession can also be indicated in this way:

 Enquiring about possession is similar, using a different interrogative form of bos:

 Nouns usually precede the adjective, unlike in English:

 Some adjectives usually precede the noun, however: